 The Predelta National Park, created in 1992, protects a sample of the Upper Delta.
 It is in the southwest of Entre Ríos, 6 km (4 mi) south of Diamante, and has an area of 24.58 sq km (9.49 sq mi), occupied by low-lying islands subject to flooding, as well as lagoons and swamps.

-The Paraná Delta Biosphere Reserve is composed of the second and third sections of the Islands of the San Fernando Delta, located just north of Buenos Aires.
+The Paraná Delta Biosphere Reserve comprises the second and third sections of the Islands of the San Fernando Delta, located just north of Buenos Aires.
 It was declared a natural reserve in 2000 by UNESCO.

 Aerial view of the Lower Paraná Delta